greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/iacv-delta-arr_1.md

 ---
-title: "IACV and Delta ARR"
+title: IACV and Delta ARR
-description: "The business goal of GitLab IACV and Delta ARR is to change GitLab's leading metric, IACV, to Delta ARR.
-View more information here!"
+description: The business goal of GitLab IACV and Delta ARR is to change GitLab's leading metric, IACV, to Delta ARR.
+View more information here!
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/iacv-delta-arr_1/
+linkTitle: IACV and Delta ARR
+type: docs
 ---

 ## Attributes